Nick Maton Player Props: Tigers vs. Astros

-The Detroit Tigers and Nick Maton, who went 0-for-2 last time out, battle Hunter Brown and the Houston Astros at Minute Maid Park, Monday at 8:10 PM ET.
+On Tuesday, Nick Maton (on the back of going 0-for-4) and the Detroit Tigers face the Houston Astros, whose starting pitcher will be Framber Valdez.
+First pitch is at 8:10 PM ET.

-He had a hitless performance in his previous game (0-for-2) against the Rays.
+He had a hitless performance in his last game (0-for-4) against the Astros.

 Nick Maton Game Info & Props vs. the Astros